greg-raven/Impeachment-Chronicles/_posts/2021-01-12-mcconnell-believes-impeachment-push-will-help-rid-trump-from-the-gop-but-has-not-said-if-he-will-vote-to-convict.md

 ---
-title: 'McConnell believes impeachment push will help rid Trump from the GOP, but has not said if he will vote to convict'
+title: "McConnell believes impeachment push will help rid Trump from the GOP, but has not said if he will vote to convict"
 layout: post
 author:
 - Manu Raju